mlabs-haskell/hydra-auction/README.md

 are stored in `examples/auction-config`.
 Dynamic part of params is calculated and stored on `auction-announced` command.
 If you run it again for different lot dynamic part will be rewritten.

+### Note on Actors

+We have a set of known keys that we use for demo purposes.
+The Cardano keys for these actors can be found under `data/credentials`.

+We also have some hydra keys generated for the delegates, these are under `data/hydra-keys`.

+In our demo Oscar, Patricia and Rupert are the delegates running hydra nodes, all other actors are meant to be either sellers or bidders.

 ### Bidder wins case